claudia1201/color-clock-project/README.md

 ### Performance Objectives

-After completing this assignment, you should be able to effectively use:
+After completing this assignment, I was able to effectively use:

-* The install tools and processes given to you to build a site with SCSS and JS
+* The install tools and processes given to me to build a site with SCSS and JS
 * `gh-pages`
 * DRY code that is clean, readable, and testable

-## Normal Mode

-Create a new Github repo, setup your project files, and recreate the attached screencapture (`colorclock.gif`) as a webpage.
-Host this webpage on GitHub with the `gh-pages` branch.

 The color clock should do the following things: